ruman-dev/ruman-dev/README.md

-### Hi there 👋 My name is Md Ruman.
+### Hi there 👋 My name is Md.
+Ruman.
-I'm a Flutter Developer from Bangladesh 🇧🇩.
+I'm a Android Developer from Bangladesh 🇧🇩.
 <!--
 **ruman-dev/ruman-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
 I worked on Java and Kotlin both.
-🔭 I’m currently working on different projects with Flutter
+Also with Flutter FrameWork 🔭 I’m currently working on different projects given in my GitHub account
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning ~~Flutter~~ Kotlin
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...